chakrakan/fitcon/README.md

 # Fitcon

-Flutter/Dart Project for COMP231, Centennial College
+Flutter/Dart Project with Firebase backend for COMP231, Centennial College

 ## Prerequisites
 please ensure you have the following software installed on your computer: